MorsalinMiah7/MySQL-with-LeetCode/README.md

-LeetCode MySQL Solutions
+💎💎LeetCode MySQL Solutions💎💎

 Welcome to my LeetCode MySQL repository! 🚀

 This repository contains my solutions to various MySQL problems from LeetCode.
-The goal of this project is to enhance my SQL skills and problem-solving abilities while maintaining a well-structured and organized collection of queries.
+This project aims to enhance my SQL skills and problem-solving abilities while maintaining a well-structured and organized collection of queries.

 📌 About